daynyus02/railway_tracker/pipelines/live-data/README.md

 ## 📊 Live-Data 📊

-### 📖 Overview 📖
-This directory contains the scripts required to run the ETL pipeline which transfers data from the Realtime Trains API to a database hosted by AWS RDS.
+This directory contains the ETL pipeline for the Realtime Trains API.

+This pipeline **extracts** train service data from the Realtime Trains API and processes it into a structured DataFrame format containing scheduled and actual arrival/departure times, platform changes, cancellations, and more.
+The data is then **transformed** before being **uploaded** to an RDS database hosted on AWS RDS.

-### Explanation
+### 📁 Files 📁
+- **extract.py**
+    Contains the functions to fetch live train service data based on a station's CRS and extract only data required for analysis.

 ### 🛠️ Setup and Installation 🛠️
 **Any necessary steps for setting up the directory + installing dependencies**